 MYOB CEO Greg Ellis says preparing for a crisis to the degree required has resulted in a lot of challenges – even for the most prepared business owner.

 “There’s a lot to consider,” he says.
 “It’s important to keep customers and staff informed, as well as motivated and engaged if your people are working from home.
-Our guide provides advice on maintaining regular contact through email, chat or video conferencing, or establishing a buddy system for larger businesses.
+Our guide provides advice on maintaining regular contact through email, chat or video conferencing or establishing a buddy system for larger businesses.

 “It’s also worth spending time focused on the future.
 There will be a recovery and, given how fast the crisis arrived, the upswing might be just as strong as the decline for some businesses – so we’ve included some steps businesses should consider to help them prepare.”Greg Ellis, MYOB CEO

-One of the main recommendations is to work closely with your advisors and accountants during this period so you can focus together on different strategies to take, and reminders to keep on top of tax obligations.
+One of the main recommendations is to work closely with your advisors and accountants during this period so you can focus together on different strategies to take and reminders to keep on top of tax obligations.
 If your business is being affected by the coronavirus outbreak, there’s also information about whether you are able to get subsidies.

-The MYOB Business Preparedness Report says regular meetings and keeping in touch with other staff members is vital during this period.
+The MYOB Business Preparedness Report says regular meetings and keeping in touch with other staff members are vital during this period.
 It also makes the point that it is important to accept and respect people’s different situations, especially for those parents working with kids at home.

-Some of the top tips for conducting a work meeting from home includes making sure you are mindful that you are talking to a real person not just a screen and to always be friendly and engaged.
+Some of the top tips for conducting a work meeting from home include making sure you are mindful that you are talking to a real person not just a screen and to always be friendly and engaged.
 If, like me, you’ve found it often difficult to know where to look during a Zoom meeting.
 The answer is that there is no hard and fast rule but to ensure you don’t take a call or look away or you’ll appear disengaged.

 Here are MYOB’s conversational tips:

-MYOB’S CONVERSATIONAL TIPS FOR WORK FROM HOME MEETINGS
+MYOB’S CONVERSATIONAL TIPS FOR WORK-FROM-HOME MEETINGS

 - Be concise and clear with what you want to say.
 It’s easy to get bogged down with what you want to say without adding the complication of not strictly doing it in person.
 You want to get your message across without wasting their time